puppetlabs/puppet-docs/source/puppetdb/1/using.markdown

     $ sudo puppet node status <node>

+where <node> is the name of the node you wish to investigate.
 This will tell you whether the node is active, when its last catalog was submitted, and when its last facts were submitted.

 Using Exported Resources
 -----

-PuppetDB lets you use exported resources, which allows your nodes to publish information to be used by other nodes.
+PuppetDB lets you use exported resources, which allows your nodes to publish information for use by other nodes.

 [See here for more about using exported resources.][exported]